Types of Auto Glass - There are 3 Types of Auto Glass to ConsiderDealer, OEM (Original Equipment Manufacturer), and Aftermarket

-OEM Auto Glass
+OEM (Original Equipment Manufacturer) Glass

-Aftermarket auto glass is made by companies that do not have the legal right to manufacture auto glass to the exact same specifications as OEM distributors due to licensing and copyright laws.
+Aftermarket glass is made by companies that do not have the legal right to manufacture auto glass to the exact specifications as OEM distributors due to licensing and copyright laws.
 Aftermarket auto glass is significantly cheaper than OEM or dealer glass.
 It's usually a different thickness than OEM glass and most dealers will not accept aftermarket glass when you return a leased vehicle because the glass differs so much from the original design.

 Auto glass quotes provided in the following

 |Washington DC||West Virginia||Wisconsin||Wyoming|